ryanwentzel/ryanlwentzel.com/collections/_posts/2021-08-09-birding-kit-carson.md

 ![View from the top of Upper Valley Trail](https://d1yo597syf8yny.cloudfront.net/images/content/IMG_3332.jpg "View from the top of Upper Valley Trail")

-I proceed along a short section of the Kit Carson Park Loop Trail before connecting to the Iris Sankey Magical Garden Trail (F marker), which took me past [Queen Califa's Magical Circle](https://en.wikipedia.org/wiki/Queen_Califia%27s_Magical_Circle) (a sculpture garden).
+I proceed along a short section of the Kit Carson Park Loop Trail before connecting to the Iris Sankey Magical Garden Trail (F marker), which took me past [Queen Califia's Magical Circle](https://en.wikipedia.org/wiki/Queen_Califia%27s_Magical_Circle) (a sculpture garden).
 Just beyond the Magical Circle, I spotted a Mourning Dove, a Nuttal's Woodpecker, and four House Finches all perched in the same tree.
 After a few more moments at Sand Lake, I called it a day.

 After all was said and done, I observed 29 different species (131 individual birds) while covering 1.69 miles in 1 hour and 46 minutes.
 You can see the complete checklist [here](https://ebird.org/checklist/S93012550).